LukasHaas/cs224n-project/README.md

 ## Quickstart

-The `run.py` file in the `Code/src` directly contains the logic to load and train most models.
+The `run.py` file in the `Code/src` directory contains the logic to load and train most models.
 The following are some examples:

 ### Training Models